-"Financial Security" means Financial Security Assurance Inc., a New York stock insurance company, or any successor thereto.
+"Financial Security" means Financial Security Assurance Inc., a New York stock insurance company, or any successor thereto, including Assured Guaranty Municipal Corp.

 "Fiscal Year" shall mean the period commencing with January 1 of each year and ending with December 31 of that same year or such other twelve (12) consecutive month period designated by the Commission.